Sweet Earth Afterword

-The first occurred between roughly 1810 and 1861 when approximately 600 communities were established.
+The first occurred between roughly 1810 and 1860 when approximately six hundred communities were established.
 The early Industrial Revolution was taking hold in America and people were struggling to maintain control over their lives, which were being subsumed by the factory system.
 Religiosity was at a peak and so was utopianism.
 In the 1840s an estimated one hundred thousand Americans participated in Utopian experiments.

 Although experimentation continued sporadically for the next hundred years, particularly in California, it was in the 1960s that the second wave occurred.
 All at once, communes sprouted everywhere, particularly in New England, Virginia, New Mexico, Oregon and yes, California.
 This period currently resides in that nether zone between historic past and present– and it is insufficiently studied and understood.
 Timothy Miller points out in The 60s Utopias: Hippies and Beyond that it was the initial success of a commune which often brought about its decay, because large numbers of outsiders were then attracted to it.